kuba565/gabinet/README.md

 ### Prerequisites

-You need a MySQL database created with "gabinet" name, "root" username and "coderslab" password.
+You need a MySQL database created with "gabinet" name, MySQL shall be configured with "root" username and "coderslab" password.

 ## Built With